 5. Observability:

-Observability is nothing but the ability of the DevOps team to evaluate, keep an eye and track the state of their operations and items in the pipeline.
-When they do not observe things, it will not be possible for DevOps engineers to be aware of what works and what does not.
+Observability is the ability of the DevOps team to evaluate, monitor, and track the state of their operations and items in the pipeline.
+When they do not observe things, DevOps engineers will not be aware of what works and what does not.
 In other words, they will end up moving towards an unknown spot.
 So, DevOps teams should closely observe things.
-This principle is referred to as continuous monitoring by most users.
+Most users refer to this principle as continuous monitoring.

 6. Actions Must Be Customer-Centric:

 It is crucial nowadays to have short feedback loops.
-Particularly, these feedback loops should be established with end-users or real customers of a business.
-Only then, it will be possible to make sure that all activities in the development of information technology products and solutions are centered around end-users.
+These feedback loops should be established with end-users or real business customers.
+Only then, will it be possible to make sure that all activities in the development of information technology products and solutions are centred around end-users?
 Customers will find software solution useful only when it meets their requirements rightly.
 Experts recommend that to be able to deliver programs as per customer requirements, DevOps organizations should be ready to act as lean startups.
 Only when an IT organization considers itself new to the business, it will continue to innovate.
 Also, this approach will help the development team pivot when a particular strategy does not work out anymore.
-DevOps recommends continuously working and constantly investing in services and products that will get the utmost level of delight from customers.
+DevOps recommends continuously working and constantly investing in services and products that will get customers the utmost level of delight.
 Many organizations follow customer centricity as one of the 7 core DevOps principles.

 7. Do Not Be Afraid of Mistakes:

-In addition to these DevOps core principles that can provide the foundation for any new team implementing DevOps, certain other things are followed by DevOps teams.
-These practices help them stand out from the organizations that follow the traditional software development model.
+In addition to these DevOps core principles, which can provide the foundation for any new team implementing DevOps, DevOps teams follow certain other practices.
+These practices help them stand out from organizations that follow the traditional software development model.

 Other Key Practices of DevOps: